syncfusion-content/wpf-docs/wpf/Chart(Classic)/User-Interaction.md

 this.Chart1.Areas[0].PrimaryAxis.EnableZooming = false;
 {% endhighlight  %}

-> Note: EnableZooming property is useful to disable zooming using mouse and keyboard keys.
+N> EnableZooming property is useful to disable zooming using mouse and keyboard keys.
 But it will not take effect when the ZoomFactor property is set.
 When ZoomFactor property is set between 0 to 1, and EnableZooming property is set to False, the axis will still be zoomed.

 Zooming Specific ChartAxis Associated with a ChartSeries Through Code